ligenchang/terraform_bootcamp/README.md

 }
 ```

+It's advised to commit the dependency lock file .terraform.lock.hcl into your git repo so that the change of provider will be tracked with reviewed properly.

 ## Terraform plan

 ### Introduction:

-In the realm of infrastructure as code (IaC), Terraform stands out as a robust tool for provisioning and managing infrastructure resources.
-Among its arsenal of features, the terraform plan command holds a special place, offering users invaluable insights into the changes that will be applied to their infrastructure before actually executing them.
-In this blog post, we'll delve into the depths of Terraform's plan feature, uncovering its significance, functionality, and practical applications through real-world examples.
+ Among all terraform commands, the `terraform plan` command holds a special place, offering users invaluable insights into the changes that will be applied to their infrastructure before actually executing them.
+In this section, we'll delve into the depths of Terraform's plan feature, uncovering its significance, functionality, and practical applications through real-world examples.

 ### Understanding Terraform Plan:
 Terraform's plan feature provides a preview of the changes Terraform intends to make to your infrastructure.
 It meticulously analyzes your configuration files (written in HashiCorp Configuration Language or HCL) and current state to generate an execution plan.
 This plan outlines the additions, modifications, and deletions Terraform will enact when applied.